firflant/react-form-component/README.md

 1. Wrap your entitre app into `<FormThemeProvider>`.
 2. Put `<Form>` component anywhere in the app, define each field by adding its name to a `fields` prop array.
-3. Use any of [visual input components](https://github.com/frontcraft/react-standalone-form/wiki/Components-API) to build a form.
-Give each input a `name` prop that corresponds with any name from a `fields` array.
-Add other props to customize the inputs.
+3. Use any from built-in [visual input components](https://github.com/frontcraft/react-standalone-form/wiki/Components-API#Inputs) to compose a form.
+Give each input a `name` prop to tell which field from a `fields` array should be controlled by it.
+Add other props in order to customize the inputs.
-4. Use `<FormButton>` to trigger a submit function which gives access to all field values formatted in a form of simple javascript object.
+4. Use `<FormButton>` to trigger a submit function which gives access to all field values formatted in a form of a simple javascript object.

 ```jsx
 // App.js